 Unfortunately for us, it was made of plastic.
 Why it was made of plastic, I’ll never know.
 More unfortunately for us, the last time I drained the valve, I “Miked it” back on.

 “Miking something” is a term of endearment commonly used in our family when someone (usually me) overtightens, breaks, crushes, snaps, bends, or otherwise destroys an object due to using caveman-like strength (and intelligence) when regular strength (and intelligence) is all that’s required.

-Tawny had to use plyers to loosen the dang thing which resulted in it snapping, becoming singularly useless, dragging our entire air system down with it.
+Tawny had to use plyers to loosen the dang thing which resulted in it snapping, becoming singularly useless, and dragging our entire air system down with it.

 Good thing we were at Walmart.
 We figured we could find a comparable bolt that could screw right in there and solve all our problems.